cloudant-labs/hind-cite/docs/projectNotes.md

         * Make sure the data is right
         * Especially stats
     * HTML snapshots!
+    * Dist seemst to have bower_components.
+Not necessary, right?
+    * Do clean checkout adn build to test process

 * P2
     * NVD3 - submit pull request